wpatter6/clickr/readme.md

 3. Arrow Controls:
    1. You should be able to tab left/right with the circular left/right arrows and the currently focused element will have a prominent and visible border.
    2. You should be able to move up/down between "sections" on the page with the circular up/down arrows (this is relatively dependent on the site using standardized web accessibility elements OR special code being written in the extension to determine this behavior -- Hulu, Netflix, and Google should be _decent_)
-   3. You should be able to Click the focused element with the circular button in the middle of the arrows.
+   3. You should be able to Click the focused element with the circular button in the middle of the arrows. **KNOWN ISSUE** This is broken on iOS currently
    4. You should be able to use the scroll bar on the right by dragging up or down to scroll the browser window.
 Swiping quickly should scroll more, dragging precicely should scroll less.
    5. You should be able to use the zoom buttons on the left to zoom in or out on the current browser page.
 4. Video controls:
    1. "Play" and "pause" should work as expected.
 The "play" icon should change when the video starts playing to the pause icon, and vice versa.
    2. The "skip forward/backward" buttons should skip the video ahead or back around 10 seconds per click.
-      - **KNOWN ISSUE** The "skip forward" buttons "<<" and ">>" can cause errors, especially on Netflix and Hulu
+      - **KNOWN ISSUE** The "skip forward" buttons "<<" and ">>" can cause errors, especially on Netflix and Hulu or if content is not buffered
    3. "FULL" should toggle the browser window and video to full screen
    4. The keyboard button should open a text input to allow sending text to the browser window
    5. The VOLUME up/down buttons should work when a video is playing, and display a visual indication of the volume level on the bottom right corner of the screen.